docker/docs/content/guides/docker-concepts/running-containers/persisting-container-data.md

 2. Select the **postgres_data** volume’s name.

 3. The **Data** tab shows the contents of the volume and provides the ability to navigate the files.
-Double-clicking on a file will allow you to see the contents and make changes.
+Double-clicking on a file will let you see the contents and make changes.

 4. Right-click on any file to save it or delete it.